ludei/webview-plus/README.md

 * Launching the Webview+ inside android's emulator can lead to an application crash.
 Use a real device for testing.
 * Current version may not reproduce sound files.
 Will be fixed for next version
 * In some devices 3D context may not be created, this is due to a memory limitation of the device.

+### About the author ###

+Ludei is a San Francisco based company, creators of CocoonJS.
+Ludei aims to empower HTML5 industry with a set of tools that eases the adoption of HTML5 as the target platform for every mobile development.